UK/Kenya

 21 May - 16 June

-Featuring works from the British Council collection and East Africa Moving Image, the exhibition—drawing from Bachelard's Poetics of Space.
-Open event, with registration opening soon
+Featuring works from the British Council collection and East Africa Moving Image

 2024 NBO LitFest held at the Eastlands Library in Nairobi